elclanrs/jq-idealforms-old/README.md

 * * *

-# What's jq-idealforms:
+# What's Ideal Forms:

-**jq-idealforms** is a small framework to build awesome responsive forms.
+**Ideal Forms** is a small framework to build awesome responsive forms.
 It's built on top of jQuery and LESS.

 ### Features:
 * Fully responsive (aka adaptive, adapts to the container, no css media queries needed)